gubo97000/gChat/README.md

 The server do everything by itself, the first time is executed it will create the file ser_conf.txt where you can put the password for admin, after it will start on port 9734;

-The `-` means that the "Hall" is waiting some client to join and be dispatched in some room.
+The `-` means that the "Hall" is waiting a client to join and be dispatched in some room.

 The `!name of room!` mean the room is waiting for an input